 - “When appraising a property, we work to determine whether or not a depreciation is a curable or incurable obsolescence.
 If it’s curable an owner can fix the problem with a fresh coat of paint or a new roof,” explained Alexander.
 “If it’s incurable, that means it would simply cost too much money to fix the deficit.”

 The cost approach is often used for a business owner to decide whether to use his/her money to build a new property or buy and update an existing one.
 “Say you own a mousetrap company.
 The mousetrap factory burns downs, and you want to build a new one,” explained Alexander.
 “It would cost $10 million to build a brand-new factory on your existing property.
 Or you could buy an existing factory at another location for half the cost.
 Cost Approach dynamics will help a decision maker determine the best course of action based on his/her business and financial goals.”

 This information is essential as buyers weigh the cost of building a property versus acquiring existing property.
 The marginal difference in dollars can be used for the business owner’s operating capital, although some operators choose to build a new facility to specifically meet their business and branding needs.

 From coal plants to churches to college campuses, there isn’t a special purpose property our team hasn’t appraised.
-If you have any questions about your property or real estate valuation report, do not hesitate to give us a call at (630) 390-0113.
+If you have any questions about your property or real estate valuation report, do not hesitate to give us a call at (630) 390-0113 or complete this form.
 To read part two and three in our series outlining the sales comparison method and the income capitalization approach, be sure to join our mailing list to receive our e-newsletter.